-Under paragraph (3), however, a disclaimed future interest passes first to the disclaimant's descendants who survive the date of distribution of the interest, the date on which the interest comes into possession or enjoyment.
-In Example 2, therefore, Son's children take his share of the trust property since they are living at the end of Mother's life estate when the contingent remainders in Father's trust come into possession and enjoyment.
-If there are no surviving descendants of the disclaimant, the disclaimant is deemed to have died immediately before the distribution date.
+In order to resolve the possible ambiguity in Example 3, this paragraph (3)(C) provides a separate rule for the disposition of disclaimed future interests.
+Under paragraph (3)(C) (which governs absent a will provision dealing with disclaimer or an alternative gift) a disclaimed future interest passes first to the disclaimant's descendants who survive the time of distribution of the interest, the time at which the interest comes into possession or enjoyment.
+In Example 3, therefore, Son's children take his share of the trust property since they are living at the end of

+Mother's life estate when the contingent remainders in Father's trust come into possession and enjoyment.
+If there are no surviving descendants of the disclaimant, the disclaimed interest passes to the disclaimant's heirs at law determined as if the disclaimant is deemed to have died immediately before the time of distribution.